-I inherited a hoarder tendency.
-I’ve redirected this impulse from objects to digital photographs and text messages.
-Instead, amassing the fleeting and intangible—it really keeps the clutter down.
+I’ve inherited a hoarder tendency.
+Instead of the solid things that crowd against my mother in her single room, I’ve redirected this impulse from objects to digital photographs and text messages, amassing the intangible.
+It really keeps the clutter down.

-I meticulously document atmosphere and conversations like my mother collects Windstone Fantasy Figurines.
-She’s all dragons, wizards and winged cats and I’m the light at certain times of day shimmering on the dust in Bunny’s fur*.
+I meticulously document atmosphere and conversations like she collects Windstone Fantasy Figurines.
+My mother is dragons, wizards and winged cats and I’m the light at certain times of day shimmering on the dust in Bunny’s fur*.

-My phone has become my studio.
-In an attempt to hold on to time, slippery and amorphous, I rely on this ever-present and ubiquitous archive.
-I have an unhealthy attachment to my phone, for months I had recurring dreams of cracking its glass.
-In the place of teeth, my phone had begun to represent my subconscious fears of bodily decline.
+I have an unhealthy attachment to my phone, I have recurring dreams of dropping it and cracking its glass.
+In the place of teeth, my phone now represents my subconscious fears of bodily decline.

-I do what everyone with a camera phone does, I take pictures with a regularity unmatched by any generation before.
-Mundane, weird, meaningless, pornographic, stupid, significant, and mindlessly pretty pictures.
-Plants, cats, clouds, sunsets, friends and not friends anymore (never friends again).
+I do what everyone with a camera phone does, I obnoxiously take photographs with a frequency unmatched by any other generation.

-In their vast number, and scope, they begin to form a portrait, an outline of a life.
-A trace of time.
+In their vast number, and scope, they are an outline of a life.

 I don’t dream anymore of the glass cracking, I dream of my hair on the floor.

 I manifested these moments into physical objects, made them multiples, when they fade they can be remade.
 I gave myself something solid and never-ending to hold on to as I slowly dissolve.

 *RIP Bunny 1999-2017, annoying roommate, angry velociraptor, best friend.